phalcon/documentation/docs/db-phql.md

 }
 ```

 When the joined model has a many-to-many relation to the `from` model, the intermediate model is implicitly added to the generated query.
-For this example we have `Invoices`, `InvoicesXProducts` and `Products` models:
+For this example, we have `Invoices`, `InvoicesXProducts`, and `Products` models:

 ```php
 <?php